theotchlx/yaml-parser/README.md

 - [Crafting Interpreters](https://craftinginterpreters.com/): not as related, but it's an interesting resource.
 - [ASCII Flow](https://asciiflow.com/) as well as [Mermaid](https://mermaid.js.org/) to draw the automaton in a portable manner.
 - [YAMLLint](https://www.yamllint.com/) to help me test my scripts and visualize easily what conforms to YAML standards.

-## Licence

-This project is made open source under the MIT licence.